 To satisfy my curiosity, I took to my keyboard and started typing away my queries.
 Here are some interesting details that helped me judge these water ionizers better.

-- Water ionizers are compact, point-of-use devices that ionize water (split it into alkaline and acidic water) through a process called electrolysis.
+• Water ionizers are compact, point-of-use devices that ionize water (split it into alkaline and acidic water) through a process called electrolysis.
 The resulting alkaline water is full of antioxidants that can benefit your health in many ways.

-- The optimum pH level for drinking water is 8.5 to 9.5.
+• The optimum pH level for drinking water is 8.5 to 9.5.
 But most ionizers can produce water with pH as low as 2.5 and as high as 11, which can be used for many other purposes.

-- The type of plates used (grid, flat, mesh, slotted) and the process of coating these plates with titanium (dipping, electroplating) also defines the ionization efficiency.
+• The type of plates used (grid, flat, mesh, slotted) and the process of coating these plates with titanium (dipping, electroplating) also defines the ionization efficiency.
 Dipping and baking is an inefficient process resulting in many defects, whereas electroplating is an advanced and expensive technique that only a few brands can afford.

-There are typically two types of cleaning processes inside an ionizer: Periodic acid washes or continuous automatic cleaning processes.
-Periodic acid washes are less efficient and inconvenient compared to advanced automatic washes.
 Machines with acid-wash cleaning systems tend to develop calcium scale on plates and deteriorate faster with time as opposed to automatic cleaning systems that clean better without wasting water or reducing filter life.

-- The best alkaline water machines feature advanced water filtration (typically ultrafiltration) and long filter life.
+• The best alkaline water machines feature advanced water filtration (typically ultrafiltration) and long filter life.

 Step 3: Online reviews

-Now that I had enough knowledge, I started reading the online reviews and testimonials left by hundreds of customers on websites like Consumer Reports, Trustpilot, Angie’s List, and Amazon.
+Now that I had enough knowledge, I started reading the online reviews and testimonials left by hundreds of customers on websites like Consumer Reports, Trustpilot, Angi, and Amazon.
 This took me three days, but I was able to identify fake claims, poor efficiency, and low durability of some of the machines just through reading about people’s experiences online.

 Step 4: Interviews with real customers